Stride-Apollo/Stride-Report/source/testplan.rst

   - with or without **MPI** (however, see MultiRegio_)

 All tests are executed often; on all commits.
 A pull request may only be merged if CI says it's ok, on top of a manual review.
-To get quick feedback from unit tests, we're planning to split unit tests from scenario tests using `Travis Stages <https://docs.travis-ci.com/user/build-stages>`_, a very recent feature.
+To get quick feedback from unit tests, we split unit tests from scenario tests using `Travis Stages <https://docs.travis-ci.com/user/build-stages>`_, a very recent feature.

 Assignments
 -----------